TNPSC Group 2 & 2A Syllabus 2026: Updated Exam Pattern & PDF Download

 • Theme observed in Literary Work

-Download TNPSC Group 2 Prelims Syllabus PDF Here
+TNPSC Group 2 Prelims Syllabus PDF- Click to Download

-Download TNPSC Group 2 Eligibility Test Syllabus PDF
+TNPSC Group 2 Eligibility Test Syllabus PDF- Click to Download

 TNPSC Group 2 Mains Syllabus 2026

-The TNPSC Group 2 Mains is a descriptive written examination comprised of two sections: Paper I and Paper II.
+The TNPSC Group 2 Mains Exam is a descriptive-style written examination, comprising two distinct papers: Paper I and Paper II.

 • Paper 1 has 2 questions from Tamil to English Translation and English to Tamil Translation, questions from Precis Writing, Comprehension, Hints Development and Essay Writing on ‘Thirukkural’ and Letter writing.